Tulunan: During Marcos presidency

 In early 1983, the municipality was one of eleven in the province, and other provinces in central Mindanao, where most families suffered food shortage due to the long drought.

 On April 11, 1985, Italian Roman Catholic priest Tullio Favali of the Pontifical Institute for Foreign Missions, the town's parish priest, was killed by the Ilaga armed paramilitary group led by Norberto Manero Jr. in Barangay La Esperanza.
 The case was among a few under the Marcos presidency that successfully prosecuted; in 1987, Manero, convicted of murder and arson, was sentenced to reclusión perpetua since death penalty had been suspended earlier.
 Manero later became controversial for his freedom from jail, both by presidential pardon and by escape, and was eventually released in 2008.

 Recent years

 Galidan was the only barangay in the municipality to request inclusion in the Bangsamoro, established under Republic Act No. 11054 after replacing the Autonomous Region in Muslim Mindanao.
 Nonetheless, it was one of four barangays in the province that opted out during the February 6, 2019 plebiscite.

+In October 2019, Tulunan was the epicenter of some of the 2019 Cotabato earthquakes, most notably the magnitude 6.6 quake on October 29, which resulted in at least 22 deaths, over 400 injuries, and affected about 200,000 residents across Cotabato and nearby areas.

 Geography

 Tulunan is located in southern Cotabato Province, 31 kilometers (19 mi) from Kidapawan City, the provincial capital.
-It is bordered by M'lang to the north, Datu Paglas, Maguindanao del Sur to the south, Liguasan Marsh to the west, Makilala to the northeast, and Magsaysay, Davao del Sur to the east.
+It is bordered by M'lang to the north, Datu Paglas, Maguindanao del Sur to the south, Liguasan Marsh to the west, Makilala to the northeast, Magsaysay, Davao del Sur to the east, and Columbio, Sultan Kudarat to the southeast.